MShafquat/Bangla-Next-Word-and-Text-Sequence-Prediction/README.md

 ### Model Training
 1. We are training an LSTM model, and fine-tuning a [Bangla GPT2 pretrained model](https://huggingface.co/flax-community/gpt2-bengali).
 The training notebooks are available in [model-training](./model-training/).
-Models are stored in `models` directory.
+Models are generated locally in `models` directory.
+Our trained model is also released in github.